Originally published August 4, 2016 and updated July 15, 2019

 I have received information and materials from JOHNSON & JOHNSON CONSUMER, Inc., McNeil Consumer Healthcare Division, LLC.
 The opinions stated are my own.
 This is a sponsored post. #PositivelyPrepared #BacktoSchool #CollectiveBias

+Who needs dorm move-in day tips?
+I do!
 Even though my focus for the past month has been to get my second “baby” ready to head of to her first year of college, I am not ready for her to go.
 Not ready, at all.
 As a mom, I will never really be ready (despite the fact that this is exactly what we’ve been working towards for 18 years).
-Fortunately, I did learn many tricks when I took my first baby off to college that will help me when I take my second baby to college in a couple of weeks.
+Fortunately, I did learn many tricks when I took my first baby off to college that will help me when I take my second baby to college in a couple of weeks by myself.
 My experience with more than 20 military moves certainly helps, too.
-These dorm move-in day tips make the moving experience go so much more smoothly and help save my body from the physical strain of moving all her many, many things.
+These dorm move-in day tips make the move-in experience go so much more smoothly and help save my body from the physical strain of moving all her many, many things.

 My husband’s work schedule doesn’t allow him to take time off in August, so that means that I’m always the one moving my baby into her dorm room alone.
 Just little ol’ me and my baby… all alone.
 Since I’m a planner and a problem solver, I’ve figured out these dorm move-in day tips to make the move-in process easier for us.
 An easier move-in process means I can spend those precious last hours focused on my baby not wrestling her stuff.